Extensive Range

 Your Guide to Rooibos Tea

-Rooibos is a naturally caffeine-free drink that is sourced from the Aspalathus linearis, a plant that is indigenous to South Africa’s Cederberg Mountains, located north of Cape Town.
-The name ‘Rooibos’ is derived from the Afrikaans word for ‘red bush’, a likely reference to the reddish-brown colour that the plant takes on upon oxidisation during production.
-Known for its distinct earthy flavours and sweet, fruity notes, Rooibos is particularly low in tannins, making for a light, well-rounded drink.
+Rooibos is a naturally caffeine-free drink sourced from Aspalathus linearis, a plant indigenous to South Africa’s Cederberg Mountains, north of Cape Town.
+The name Rooibos is derived from the Afrikaans for red bush, likely referring to the reddish-brown colour the plant takes on after oxidation during production.
+Known for its earthy flavours and sweet, fruity notes, Rooibos is particularly low in tannins, making it a light, well-rounded drink.

-Rich in antioxidants, Rooibos is also a source of polyphenols such as the compound aspalathin, which may help to protect against free radical damage, and contribute to weight loss by boosting fat metabolism.
+Rich in antioxidants, Rooibos is also a source of polyphenols such as aspalathin, which may help protect against free radical damage and may contribute to weight loss by boosting fat metabolism.

 The History of Rooibos Tea

 Rooibos is believed to have been drunk by indigenous Bushmen native to the Cederberg region long before it was cultivated commercially.
-The early Dutch settlers in the Cape are believed to have drunk Rooibos as an alternative to the more expensive European black teas, but it was not until late in the 18th century that the Rooibos plant was first recorded by botanists.
+Early Dutch settlers in the Cape are believed to have used Rooibos as an alternative to more expensive European black teas, but it was not until the late 18th century that the Rooibos plant was first recorded by botanists.

 Today, Rooibos tea is exported to over 30 countries, including the UK, China, Germany, Japan and the United States.